Equivariant Graph Hierarchy-Based Neural Networks

-By the above design, it is tractable to verify that E-Pool is guaranteed to be E(n) equivariant (also permutation equivariant).
+where Eq.~\ref{eq:softmax} maps the invariant feature $\vh'_i$ into the score $\vs_i\in\sR^{K}$ of cluster assignment with Softmax performed long the feature dimension, and the score matrix is given by $\mS=[s_{ij}]_{N\times K}$ with $\vs_i$ being its $i$-th row.
+By this design, it is tractable to verify that E-Pool is guaranteed to be E($n$) equivariant (also permutation equivariant).
 Specifically, the division by the row-wise sum $\sum_{i=1}^N s_{ij}$ in Eq.~\ref{eq:EPOOL-3} is essential, as it permits the translation equivariance, that is, $\frac{1}{\sum_{i=1}^N s_{ij}}\sum_{i=1}^N s_{ij} (\mZ_i^{'}+\vb)=\left(\frac{1}{\sum_{i=1}^N s_{ij}}\sum_{i=1}^N s_{ij} \mZ_i^{'}\right)+\vb$.
-This particular property distinguishes our pooling from traditional non-equivariant graph pooling~\citep{NEURIPS2018_diffpool, pmlr-v97-sagpool}.
+This particular property distinguishes our pooling from traditional non-equivariant graph pooling~\cite{NEURIPS2018_diffpool, pmlr-v97-sagpool}.
 Notice that the normalization in Eq.~\ref{eq:EPOOL-4} is unnecessary since $\vh_i$ is a non-directional vector, but it is still adopted in line with Eq.~\ref{eq:EPOOL-3}.
 In practice, it is difficult to attain desirable clusters by using the SoftMax layer solely; instead, the pooling results are enhanced if we regulate the training process with an extra reconstruction loss related to the score matrix, whose formulation will be given in~\textsection~\ref{sec:instantiation}.